duck7000/imdbGraphQLPHP/README.md

 =======

 PHP library for retrieving film and TV information from IMDb.<br>
+This library uses GraphQL API from imdb to get the data.<br>
+The data received from imdb GraphQL API could however be different compared to previous scraper methods.<br>
+Thanks to @tBoothman for his groundwork to make this possible!<br><br>

 imdbphp6 is NOT a fork, it is based on imdbphp<br>
 This library uses GraphQL API from imdb to get the data.
 (Thanks to @tboothman)<br>
 Retrieve all information from IMDb including films, TV series, TV episodes, people and coming soon releases.<br>